The Pointy End: At the Wall

 Jon and Sam return to the Wall with the corpses of Benjen's fellow rangers; although dead for weeks, they show no decay.
 Mormont informs Jon of events in the south but reminds him of his commitment to the Night's Watch.
-Jon tries to attack Ser Alliser for mocking Ned and is confined to quarters.
+Jon tries to attack Thorne for mocking Ned and is confined to quarters.

 That night, Ghost prompts Jon to investigate Mormont's quarters.
 He is attacked by a dead ranger, returned to life as a wight, and destroys it with fire.
 In the morning, the Night's Watch burn all the remains.

 In Lhazar

-Khal Drogo's khalasar sacks a Lhazareen village to gather funds for ships.
+Drogo's khalasar sacks a Lhazareen village to gather funds for ships.
 As khaleesi, Daenerys demands the raiders marry their captured women rather than enslave them, infuriating raider Mago.
 Drogo kills him in a duel but is wounded, and reluctantly accepts village healer Mirri Maz Duur's treatment.

 In King's Landing

 The Lannisters detain Ned and Sansa, but Syrio Forel holds off the Kingsguard, allowing Arya to escape.
 Arya flees, accidentally killing a stable boy who tries to stop her.

 Cersei convinces Sansa to write to Robb, imploring him to come to King's Landing and swear fealty to Joffrey.
-Joffrey and Cersei reward the City Watch Captain with a lordship, naming Tywin the new Hand of the King and Jaime new Lord Commander of the Kingsguard.
+Joffrey and Cersei reward the City Watch Captain with a lordship, naming Tywin the new Hand of the King and Jaime new Lord Commander of the Kingsguard; the previous incumbent, Ser Barristan Selmy, resigns in protest and storms out after denouncing Joffrey.
 Sansa pleads for her father's life, and Joffrey agrees to show mercy if Ned will confess to treason and accept him as the rightful king.